-Verify that the floppy drive is properly setup in CMOS Setup.
-If the floppy drive is not setup properly you may experience read/write errors or the floppy may not work at all.
+Verify the floppy drive is properly set up in CMOS setup.
+If the floppy drive is not set up properly, you may experience read/write errors or the floppy may not work at all.
 Most computers need to have the floppy setup as a 3.5, 1.44 MB.

 Eliminating possible conflicts with other hardware

-If you have recently installed any new hardware, you should consider disconnecting it temporarily it to ensure that it is not the cause of your floppy drive not working.
+If you have recently installed any new hardware, you should consider disconnecting it temporarily to ensure that it is not the cause of your floppy drive not working.

 Not connected properly

 - Power down, unplug, and open the computer, being aware of ESD and its potential dangers.

 - Verify the floppy connection is connected to the motherboard FDD connector.
-If it appears to be connected, disconnect, and then reconnect cable to verify cable is seated properly.
+If it appears to be connected, disconnect and then reconnect the cable to verify the cable is seated properly.

 - Verify the floppy cable coming from the motherboard is connected to the back of the floppy drive.
-If connected, disconnect, and then connect the floppy drive cable to verify seated properly.
+If connected, disconnect and reconnect the floppy drive cable to verify it is seated properly.

-- Verify that a power connection is also connected to the back of the floppy drive.
+- Verify a power cable is connected to the back of the floppy drive.

 - If your floppy cable has more than one connection, verify that you have connected the floppy to the appropriate connection.
 The above picture illustrates what drive should be connected where.

-If you are not able to read or write to a floppy diskette from Windows, verify that the computer is not exhibiting floppy drivers issues by testing the floppy drive from MS-DOS.
+If you are not able to read or write to a floppy diskette from Windows, verify the computer is not exhibiting floppy driver issues by testing the floppy drive from MS-DOS.